pnp/syntex-samples/models/Refinement Rules Example/README.md

 ## Summary

-This PnP template contains a SharePoint Syntex Document Understanding model used to classify Reports.
+This PnP template contains a SharePoint Syntex Document Understanding model used to demonstrate the new refinement rules functionality that can be added to extractors.

-This model demonstrates the new refinement rule functionality that can be added to extractors.
-Set a rule to specify how to process returned entity values i.e remove duplicates, select first/last value or line etc.
+Refinement rules are ran on the returned entity values from an extractor i.e remove duplicates, select first/last value or line etc.

-All five refinement rules currently available to be selected are demonstrated in this model.
+All five refinement rules currently available to be used are demonstrated in this model.

 The sample features the following: